lgao066/636S12023_WebApp/README.md

 2. Install the packages
         pip install -r requirements.txt

+3. Use the virtualenv as python interpreter (otherwise not able to pick up the packages installed inside this virtualenv)

 Steps:

 Create virtual environment using the following commands py -3 -m venv .venv .venv\Scripts\activate.bat